 Read more about fishing with kids

-There are plenty of beautiful camping grounds in Småland.
-Around Åsnen, for example, there’s around a dozen.
-Just outside Kalmar there is Vita Sands camping by the shores of the Baltic sea with plenty of activities for kids.
+There are plenty of beautiful campsites in Småland.
+Around Åsnen, for example, there are around a dozen.
+Just outside Västervik and situated by the shores of the Baltic Sea, there is Västervik Resort with plenty of activities for kids.
 Isaberg Mountain Resort has mountain bikes, an obstacle course, canoes, SUP and many more activities to offer.
 Kosta, Tingsryd, Getnö, Havslätt, and Hätteboda Wilderness camping are some other examples.

 Just remember: you only need a simple tent to create an unforgettable nature experience for a kid.
 Sometimes not even that; cowboy camping under the stars can also be a great adventure!